 I got my name because it reflects my tough, competitive side—kinda like some chefs.
 You need that rep when your species has “honey” in the name!
 I’m a complex bee—I can be tough and will do anything to defend my hive (and the CIA), but I’m typically warm and friendly.
 Legend has it that I was actually named by Chef Thomas Keller.

 I’m a big nectar and pollen fan.
-I’ve learned from students pumping iron at the SRC that protein is important.
+I’ve learned from students pumping iron at the Student Rec Center that protein is important.
 Pollen is my go-to protein.
 Ya know, they call pollen “bee bread.”
 I’m still waiting on a gluten-free option here, Chef Coppedge!

 Oh, heck no!
 First of all, we’re much better-looking.
 Honeybees build better homes too.
 I’d much rather have a honeycombed hive to call my crib than a papery nest.
 But I don’t want to sound too down on my fellow buzzers.
 They’re very important to pest control, and wasps even do some pollination of their own.
 But when it comes to the food and ecosystems of our world, you can’t beat a honeybee!

 Speaking of which, what do you want CIA community to know about you and your goals?

 Not to brag, but did you know that my fellow honeybees and I pollinate one-third of the food you eat and are essential to the health and prosperity of countless ecosystems?
 We are pretty proud of that!